lukefleed/website/src/data/blog/memory.md

 ### C++: Object Lifetime

-C++ inherits C's memory model but layers a more elaborate object model on top.
-Where C speaks of effective types, C++ speaks of *object lifetime*.
+C++ inherits C's effective type rules but adds a distinct concept: *object lifetime*.
+An object's lifetime is the interval during which accessing the object is well-defined.

-The C++ standard (N4950, §6.7.3) defines precisely when an object's lifetime begins and ends.
+The C++ standard (N4950, §6.7.3) specifies the boundaries precisely.
 For an object of type `T`:

 > The lifetime of an object of type T begins when:
 > (1.1) storage with the proper alignment and size for type T is obtained, and